atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 ---
 One of the most fascinating ways to waste time on the internet is to

 - Looksmaxxers are unhinged.
-See: juvenile racism
+Basic introduction to looksmaxxing
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg0Nzg1OTQ4MSwtMzc2NjA0MTcyLC0yMD
+eyJoaXN0b3J5IjpbLTEwNTA5NzY1OTIsLTM3NjYwNDE3MiwtMj
-Q4MjUwMjk5LC0xOTMxNjA3NTc1LDk2MTEyNjg5LC0xMTMxNDA2
+A0ODI1MDI5OSwtMTkzMTYwNzU3NSw5NjExMjY4OSwtMTEzMTQw
-MDU5LC00NzM0NTE2NTIsLTQzOTQ5NDI4LDE0OTM4ODI0OTFdfQ
+NjA1OSwtNDczNDUxNjUyLC00Mzk0OTQyOCwxNDkzODgyNDkxXX
-==
+0=
 -->